dylanbeaudette/parse-osd/README.md

 # parse-osd
 Code related to parsing of OSD text/HTML files.

+# Updates
+* 2016-02-10: HTML contents are converted to text and appended to a file for fulltext searching, works
+* 2016-02-11: chunking the OSDs into sections seems to work
+* 2016-02-15: horizon parsing now uses chunked sections.. typos break things, e.g. ["TypicalPedon"](https://soilseries.sc.egov.usda.gov/OSD_Docs/T/TUSKAHOMA.html)
+* 2016-03-23: small adjustments to color parsing, should be a little more inclusive

 # python (no longer used)
 This is the current python implementation, not perfect, but gets 95% of the data I need.
 Currently relies on a directory of ALL OSD text files, the bash shell, and python.
 It is a huge pain in the neck to try and get the entire set of OSD text files.